StefanDanneil/jaktskolan/README.md

 # jaktskolan

-Jaktskolan is a webapp meant to help to train for the hunters-license teoretical examination in Sweden
+Jaktskolan is a webapp meant to help to train for the hunters-license theoretical exam in Sweden